-Note: Drill intercepts are reported from historical drilling.
+Note: The drill results are historical in nature.
 Intrepid has not yet undertaken any independent investigation of the sampling nor has it independently verified the results of the historical exploration work.
-Intrepid considers these historical drill results relevant, as the Company will use this data as a guide to plan future drill programs.
-Composite drill intervals where reported were tabulated using a minimum 3-meter length, no cut-off, with a minimum grade of 0.2% copper.
-All intervals are core lengths, and true thicknesses are yet to be determined.
+Intrepid considers these historical drill results relevant, as the Company will use this data as a guide to plan future exploration programs.
 Intrepid also considers the data to be reliable for these purposes; however, the Company's future exploration work will include verification of the data through drilling.